Glastonbury Festival 2019: New areas

-2019 FIFA Women's World Cup Screening
+2019 FIFA Women's World Cup screening

 Glastonbury Festival confirmed via their Twitter account that they would show the 2019 FIFA Women's World Cup quarter-final match between England and Norway on big screens at the West Holt's Stage, after a request from England Women's player Georgia Stanway whose brother would be at the festival and would have no other way of watching the match.
 Kick-off was at 8 pm BST on 27 June and England won the game 3–0.

 Tickets

-General Admission Tickets for the festival cost £248 for the full weekend and sold out.
+General Admission tickets for the festival cost £248 for the full weekend and sold out.

+Capacity was 203,000, with all 135,000 weekend sold in under 36 minutes.

 Weather

 The weather was consistently dry and warm throughout the weekend, with temperatures rising throughout the week and peaking on the Saturday afternoon, before cooler conditions made their way in for Sunday.
-The festival was totally rain free for the first time since 2010 and also experienced the highest average temperatures for almost a decade.
+The festival was totally rain-free for the first time since 2010, and experienced the highest average temperatures for almost a decade.